 The Jorupe area is known for its many Tumbesian endemics, which, along with many other birds, make for a great birding experience.
 Three furnarids - blackish-headed spinetail, rufous-necked foliage-gleaner, and henna-hooded foliage-gleaner - are highly sought after, and we've had reasonably good success, though not every time, with all.
 Sooty-crowned and gray-breasted flycatchers, gray-cheeked parakeet, Ecuadorian piculet, Peruvian screech-owl, Peruvian pygmy-owl, spectacled owl, Tumbes swift, Ecuadorian trogon, Pacific elaenia, collared and Chapman's antshrikes, slaty becard, fasciated wren, long-tailed mockingbird, and saffron siskin are some of the local specialties.
 Other interesting birds, at least in terms of distribution, include Harris's, zone-tailed, and savanna hawks, all of which are widespread in the Americas but in Ecuador only found in the southwest corner.
 No less than three ground-dove species - blue, croaking, and Ecuadorian - are found on the grounds, while hummingbirds, generally uncommon here, include Amazilia hummingbird, long-billed starthroat, and gray-chinned hermit.
 In addition to the teeny piculet, other woodpeckers include the gorgeous scarlet-backed and the impressive Guayaquil.

 After several unforgettable days at Jorupe, we head south to Jocotoco's Tapichalaca Reserve.
-Before arriving. however, we make several key stops along the way for Tumbes sparrow, Plumbeous rail, chestnut-collared swallow, and, at a pass just above the lodge, mouse-colored thistletail, a shrubby treeline skulker.
+Before arriving, however, we make a stop at the JF's Utuana Reserve.
+Here in Tumbesian cloud forest, we always see one of the most spectacular hummingbirds in the Americas, the rainbow starfrontlet.
+In the past we've also seen purple-throated sunangel, red-crested cotinga, blackish tapaculo, line-cheeked and Azara's spinetails, Chapman's antshrike, and black-crested tit-tyrant.
+We'll also make several stops to look for Tumbes sparrow, Plumbeous rail, chestnut-collared swallow, and, at a pass just above the lodge, mouse-colored thistletail, a shrubby treeline skulker.
 The 7000-acre reserve is where the large and beautiful Jocotoco antpitta was discovered in 1997, subsequently inspiring the formation of the highly effective conservation group that bears its name.
 Set in beautiful temperate cloud forest, Tapichalaca offers rich biodiversity accessed by numerous trails as well as the main road.
 Upon arrival, the lodge's hummingbird feeders are an instant distraction.
 Hovering eye-candy includes flame-throated and amethyst-throated sunangels, collared inca, chestnut-breasted coronet, white-bellied woodstar, and long-tailed sylph.
 Sometimes green-fronted lancebill and rufous-capped thornbill are nectaring on nearby flowers.
 While many birds are possible right at the lodge, masked flowerpiercer, rufous antpitta, Chusquea tapaculo, white-banded tyrannulet, pale-naped and yellow-breasted brush-finches, blue-backed conebill, lacrimose mountain-tanager, and rufous wren are the most regular.
 Certainly one of the main events at Tapichalaca is the Jocotoco antpitta itself.
 With assistance from Angel Paz (of antpitta taming fame), the staff at Tapichalaca has habituated a family of these remarkable birds.
 With several individuals hopping around at our feet, the time we spend with these amazing birds has been unforgettable.
 The Jocotoco isn't the only antpitta on the property.
 Starting in 2011 they had undulated and chestnut-naped antpittas also coming to a worm feeder, and rufous is an occasional visitor.

 On the trails and the main road, we find a spectacular assortment of birds, many of which are found in Ecuador's always exciting mixed flocks.
 Flocks in the dense understory can include glossy and white-sided flowerpiercers (often dueling with each other or with hummingbirds), golden-crowned tanager, rufous spinetail, pale-naped and yellow-breasted brush-finches, rufous-breasted tanager, black-capped and black-eared hemispingus, and up to four species of Basileuterus warblers - black-crested, citrine, russet-crowned, and three-striped.
 Canopy flocks generally come in two forms.
 First are those with large species such as gray-breasted mountain-toucan, turquoise jay, mountain cacique, hooded mountain-tanager, and perhaps dusky piha.
 Flocks with smaller species may have white-banded and black-capped tyrannulets, gray-hooded bush-tanager, citrine and black-crested warblers, blue-backed conebill, pearled treerunner, and many others.
 Sit-and-wait ambush species, usually found on their own, include diminutive black-throated tody-tyrants, larger smoky bush-tyrants, and small groups of orange-banded flycatchers.
 Bamboo specialists, always on the skulky side, include the Chusquea tapaculo and plain-tailed wren.
 While we almost always get glimpses of the wren, amazingly we've yet to fail to get great views of the tapaculo !
 Though they're uncommon, we've had some unforgettable sightings of one of the world's most spectacular tanagers, the white-capped, as well as one of the most striking raptors, black-and-chestnut eagle.
 A few other uncommon raptors we've seen near the lodge are white-rumped hawk, a resident, and white-throated hawk, and Austral migrant.